 - Increased rates of respiratory infections like pneumonia and bronchitis

-- Increased risk of chronic psychosis disorders
+- Increased risk of psychiatric disorders and chronic psychosis disorders

 - Increased risk of anxiety disorders